Abteilung ISM / ILO - Bereich Seearbeitsrecht

 - Legal protection of women and young persons

-- Employment protection legislation for members of the crew members’ representation
+- Employment protection rights for crew members’ representatives

 - Order on board.